-As open-plan offices become more popular, many of us are used to working in a crowded, noisy space.
+As open-plan offices become more popular, many of us are used to working in a crowded space and dealing with excessive office noise.
 Open spaces can be beneficial for collaborating with others, but for focused work, they can often hinder productivity.

 As Milanote’s CEO Ollie Campbell says, open-plan offices encourage collaboration at the expense of other types of work.
 They make team members feel that disruption is acceptable, says Campbell, and that serendipity among colleagues is worth the interruptions open-plan offices create: